Roux schemes which carry association schemes locally: The uniqueness of Hoggar's scheme

 \subsection{Acknowledgements}

+We would like to thank Yuefeng Yang for pointing out some typos in an earlier version of this manuscript.
 The research of Sho Suda is supported by JSPS KAKENHI Grant Number 22K03410.
 Jesse Lansdown is a JSPS International Research Fellow and additionally was supported by a 2023 University of Canterbury Faculty of Engineering Strategic Research Grant and by JSPS KAKHENHI Grant Number 24KF0099.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}